Privacy

 Server access logs

-- Submit-drop Worker (Cloudflare Workers) processes drop submissions.
+workers/save-layout/src/index.ts. - submit-drop Worker (Cloudflare Workers) processes drop submissions.
 The Worker does not log visitor IPs to GitHub.
 The moderation-queue file written to GitHub contains only the visitor’s chosen handle, trust tier, drop text, and validation snapshot.
 Cloudflare’s own runtime logs may briefly capture request metadata; the Worker code itself emits only generic error strings keyed on the drop id.
 Source:

 workers/submit-drop/index.ts.